Steci/Legacy-Project/tests/README.md

+# Test Policy and Guidelines

+This document serves as the official **Test Policy** for the Legacy Project Python rewrite.
+It defines the structure, requirements, and best practices for all automated testing in this repository.
+All contributors must follow these guidelines to ensure code quality and maintainability.

 # Unit Test Technical Document — Legacy Project

 This document explains how to structure, run, and extend the pytest-based test suite for the Python rewrite of the Legacy Project.

+**All core unit tests for the Python rewrite have now been implemented.**

+The test suite provides comprehensive coverage for all major modules, including consanguinity, parsers, database/storage, search engine, sosa, and statistics.
+All critical logic, data models, and API endpoints are now exercised by automated tests.
+Ongoing maintenance should focus on keeping tests up to date as features evolve and adding new tests for any new modules or bug fixes.

 Tests are organized into sub-packages under `tests/` (e.g., `tests/consang/`, `tests/parsers/`) to mirror the source tree in `src/` and keep fixtures close to the code they exercise.

 ---

 ## Test Structure